-Source: National University Commission April, 201515.
+Source: National University Commission April, 2015.

 The underlying rationale for public funding of education is to equip people with the requisite knowledge, skills and capacity to enhance the quality of life, productivity and enable them to participate actively in the development process.
-Investment in higher education revolved around capital and recurrent expenditure that are cogent to academic survival of tertiary
+Investment in higher education revolved around capital and recurrent expenditure that are cogent to academic survival of tertiary institutions in the current period of global competition for attracting funding and best hands.
+However, the Nigerian government has not been able to fund higher education adequately in order to achieve best result.
+From the table, one can deduce that there is need to increase the amount allocated to education because qualitative education can only be attained through sufficient funding.
+It is imperative therefore for government to meet the UNESCO recommendation and increase the annual budgetary allowance to 26% of the total federal budget.

 Capital expenditure should also be given top priority as there is need to build the needed physical infrastructure and other support structures to facilitate learning process in these institutions under study.
-On the table, infrastructural development and staff development is higher in FUTO when compared to AIFCE, at least by virtue of TETFund sharing formula 2:1:1 or 50:25:25 or 25:12.5:12.5 as in Universities, Polytechnics and Colleges of Education, respectively17.
+On the table, infrastructural development and staff development is higher in FUTO when compared to AIFCE, at least by virtue of TETFund sharing formula 2:1:1 or 50:25:25 or 25:12.5:12.5 as in Universities, Polytechnics and Colleges of Education, respectively.
 Also, another thing of note is that AIFCE is seen as a lower level in the scale of tertiary institutions in Nigeria.
 This perception is argued as the cause of students rush to Universities and less to Polytechnics and Colleges of Education.
 Hence, education at this level can be funded adequately in the context of the market demand and supply framework, the government should play a proactive role in supplying education services sufficiently, as well as in ensuring effective demand.
-The dichotomy in terms of TETFund sharing formula in funding responsibilities should be allocated to ensure adequacy, effectiveness dynamism and continuability18.
+The dichotomy in terms of TETFund sharing formula in funding tertiary education only reflects the reality of limited availability of resources and how funding responsibilities should be allocated to ensure adequacy, effectiveness dynamism and continuability.